fyrchik/hfuse3/README.md

 ```

 ## Other Samples

-There are other projects on hackage which use HFuse as a dependency.
-Check [these](http://packdeps.haskellers.com/reverse/HFuse) out for a possibly richer experience than what is included with the [examples](./examples) folder.

 If you lack for inspiration the FUSE [Wiki](http://sourceforge.net/p/fuse/wiki/FileSystems/) have amassed quite the list of links to downstream projects.